maxludden/supergene-v2/books/book03/md/chapter-1179.md

 "What was that?"
 Han Sen finally had the chance to ask him the questions he had so much wanted to earlier.

-Dragon King said, "That *sshole didn't grow a new tree.
+Dragon King said, "That asshole didn't grow a new tree.
 He wants to sacrifice everyone in the hopes of reviving this current one."

 "I thought you told me he had grown a new one, due to this one being irreparable."
 Han Sen now wore a scowl, learning of Dragon King's blunder.